ArnaVala/react-spotify-api/README.md

 - SessionProvider from "next-auth/react" is an example of the use of a HOC component (Higher Order Component).
 The SessionProvider manages authentication and login states, and WRAPS OUR WHOLE SITE allowing the user to persist the logged in state navigating through the app.

+_MIDDLEWARE IN NEXT.JS_

+- Middleware is integrated into NextJS 12, doesn't needed to be built.

 ### Learning about NVM to control what node version you are running on when installing dependencies in your projects.

 Many times I have run into issues with Node versions when installing dependencies.<br>